 - jello, sherbet, fruit ices, fruit pudding (made with allowed ingredients)

-- white, brown and icing sugar
+- white, brown, and icing sugar

 - maple syrup (natural – no Aunt Jemima), corn syrup, molasses, honey

-- plain candies, chocolate
+- plain candies

 - jelly & seedless jam

-- water, carbonated beverages, coffee, tea
+- water, herbal tea

 - mild herbs (parsley, basil, oregano, cinnamon, chives)